MdotAmaan/BSCustomTrailsGuide/README.md

 - You can now export your sabers and use them in-game!

-**Before you upload your sabers to [Modelsaber](https://modelsaber.com/Sabers/), make sure you extensively playtest your sabers.
+**Before you upload your sabers to [Modelsaber](https://modelsaber.com/Sabers/), make sure you playtest your sabers.
 Maybe even have someone else look at it beforehand.
 They may be able to spot something that you may have not caught yourself.**